gardener/machine-controller-manager/docs/development/integration_tests.md

 If the Control Cluster  is a Gardener Shoot cluster then,

 1. Deploy a `Secret` named `test-mc-secret` (that contains the provider secret and cloud-config) in the `default` namespace of the Control Cluster.
-Refer [these](https://github.com/gardener/machine-controller-manager/tree/master/kubernetes/machine_classes) `MachineClass` templates for the same.
-1. Create a `dev/machineclassv1.yaml` file in the cloned repository.
+2. Create a `dev/machineclassv1.yaml` file in the cloned repository.
 The name of the `MachineClass` itself should be `test-mc-v1`.
 The value of `providerSpec.secretRef.name` should be `test-mc-secret`.
-1. (Optional) Create an additional `dev/machineclassv2.yaml` file similar to above but with a bigger machine type and update the `Makefile` variable `MACHINECLASS_V2` to point to `dev/machineclassv2.yaml`.
+3. (Optional) Create an additional `dev/machineclassv2.yaml` file similar to above but with a bigger machine type and update the `Makefile` variable `MACHINECLASS_V2` to point to `dev/machineclassv2.yaml`.

 ### Gardener Seed as the Control Cluster

 If the Control Cluster  is a Gardener SEED cluster then, the suite ideally employs the already existing `MachineClass` and Secrets.
 However,

 1. (Optional) User can employ a custom `MachineClass` for the tests using below steps:
     1. Deploy a `Secret` named `test-mc-secret` (that contains the provider secret and cloud-config) in the shoot namespace of the Control Cluster.
 That is, the value of `metadata.namespace` should be `technicalID` of the Shoot and it will be of the pattern `shoot--<project>--<shoot-name>`.
-Refer [these](https://github.com/gardener/machine-controller-manager/tree/master/kubernetes/machine_classes) `MachineClass` templates for the same.
-    1. Create a `dev/machineclassv1.yaml` file.
+    2. Create a `dev/machineclassv1.yaml` file.
         1. `providerSpec.secretRef.name` should refer the secret created in the previous step.
-        1. `metadata.namespace` and `providerSpec.secretRef.namespace` should be `technicalID` (`shoot--<project>--<shoot-name>`) of the shoot.
+        2. `metadata.namespace` and `providerSpec.secretRef.namespace` should be `technicalID` (`shoot--<project>--<shoot-name>`) of the shoot.
-        1. The name of the `MachineClass` itself should be `test-mc-v1`.
+        3. The name of the `MachineClass` itself should be `test-mc-v1`.

 ## Running the tests